Pentatonic scale: Further Asian pentatonic musical traditions

-In Javanese gamelan music, the slendro scale has five tones, of which four are emphasized in classical music.
-Another scale, pelog, has seven tones, and is generally played using one of three five-tone subsets known as pathet, in which certain notes are avoided while others are emphasized.
+In Javanese gamelan music, the Slendro scale has five tones, of which four are emphasized in classical music.
+The five tones of Slendro are traditionally characterized by relatively even intervals.
+In terms of equal divisions of the octave, this is broadly comparable to 5-tone equal temperament (5-TET or 5-EDO), although actual Slendro tunings vary between gamelan ensembles and do not necessarily correspond exactly to a mathematically equal division of the octave.
+Another scale, Pelog, has seven tones, and is generally played using one of three five-tone subsets known as pathet which are Pathet Nem, Pathet Barang, and Pathet Limå, in which certain notes are avoided while others are emphasized.

 Somali

 Somali music uses a distinct modal system that is pentatonic, with characteristically long intervals between some notes.
 As with many other aspects of Somali culture and tradition, tastes in music and lyrics are strongly linked with those in nearby Ethiopia, Eritrea, Djibouti and Sudan.

-Scottish
+Insular Celtic

 In Scottish music, the pentatonic scale is very common.
 Seumas MacNeill suggests that the Great Highland bagpipe scale with its augmented fourth and diminished seventh is "a device to produce as many pentatonic scales as possible from its nine notes" (although these two features are not in the same scale).
 Roderick Cannon explains these pentatonic scales and their use in more detail, both in Piobaireachd and light music.
 It also features in Irish traditional music, either purely or almost so.
 The minor pentatonic is used in Appalachian folk music.
-Blackfoot music most often uses anhemitonic tetratonic or pentatonic scales.